xin-huang/dadi-cli/README.md

 ## Usage: An Example

-Here we use the data from the 1000 Genomes Project to demonstrate how to apply `dadi-cli` in research.
+Here we use the data from the 1000 Genomes Project and data simulated with dadi-cli to demonstrate how to apply `dadi-cli` in research.

 ### Generating allele frequency spectrum from VCF files